holmesrichards/yash/Docs/yash_bom.md

 | | 1 | | 14 pin DIP socket | Tayda | A-004 |
 | | 2 | | knobs | | |

+\* Use value for suitable LED brightness, I used 2k with the BOM LED